inso-/modelGenerator/README.md

 # modelGenerator

-Tired to loose time to create all you model object class, stop loosing your time !
+Tired to loose time to create all your model object class, stop loosing your time !
-Generate it from your database in only 2 minutes !
+Generate it directly from your database in only 2 minutes !

 Source (Type of Database) supported: